|History:||Issued||-- August 2000|

 University students living off campus and/or visiting the surrounding neighborhoods have a responsibility to the local neighbors, the University and the District of Columbia to be mindful of their behavior and that of their guests and/or housemates, and its effects upon the community.

 Students are encouraged to take advantage of the positive and rewarding aspects of the University while simultaneously practicing responsible citizenship and conducting themselves in a manner that is compatible with the expectations of them as adult citizens and members of the University community.
-Loud music, large parties, being disruptive when traveling to and from campus, littering, or not maintaining an off-campus property properly might seem trivial to students.
+Loud music, large parties, being disruptive when traveling to and from campus, littering, not maintaining an off-campus property properly, or student vehicles blocking access to driveways, sidewalks, or alleyways might seem trivial to students.
 However, what might seem inconsequential is very disruptive to neighbors and other community members.
 It is incumbent upon students to respect the standards of the extended community.

 When living in or visiting the local neighborhoods, students represent the university to people who form an impression of the University based on the students' behavior.
 Understanding who the neighbors are (e.g. professionals, retirees, families with young children, and/or long-term residents of the community) might help students recognize how their behavior(s) may be perceived and the positive (or negative) impact they can have on community members' impression of University students.
 Each year the neighbors must adjust to a new group of students living in the neighborhood with them; the negative actions of just one group of students can have a lasting impact on the community as a whole.